tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Secp256k1 is an elliptic curve:
 	- Defined in the Standards for Efficient Cryptography
-	- Used for digital signatures in a number of cryptocurrencies (Bitcoin, Ethereum, EOS, Litecoin, etc.).
+	- Used for digital signatures in a number of cryptocurrencies (Bitcoin, Ethereum, EOS, Litecoin, etc)

 +++
 ## Security of Secp256k1